What Does the Bible Say About Astronomy?

 The Bible also hints at the orderliness and vastness of the universe, which aligns with modern astronomical discoveries.
 For example, the ancient writers of scripture had no way of knowing the full extent of the universe as we understand it today, yet they spoke of the stars and celestial bodies in a way that resonates with our current knowledge of space’s immensity and complexity.

-See also What Does the Bible Say About Redemption?
+See also What Does the Bible Say About Signs and Wonders?

 Moreover, the scriptures address the use of the stars for signs and seasons, acknowledging their role in marking time and guiding navigation.
 This practical aspect of astronomy is seen as part of God’s provision for humanity, enabling us to live in harmony with the natural world.